SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-where,

-- `type`: Specifies the backbone model to use.
+where `type` specifies the backbone model to be used.
-- `depth`: Indicates the depth of the network (if applicable).
-- Other fields are used to configure the behavior of the selected backbone.

 SSSegmentation currently supports the following backbone types:

 ```python
 REGISTERED_MODULES = {